10 – The End

 This was one of the first Pearl Jam songs the band wrote together when they were recording their first album; it wound up being an outtake that would later be released as a B-side single for Jeremy.
 It has a real Jimi Hendrix influence here, with Mike McCready properly paying tribute to the rhythmic/lead chords of Little Wing, with a similar guitar solo to punctuate the sad-eyed E Major musings about a friend of Vedder whose brother died in the Gulf War.
 It was quite a successful single for the band, and one that spotlighted the birth of their flare for political awareness.

-Many say that their 1994 record Vitalogy is their best, and that may very well be the case, but we’re not here to make those kinds of judgements; it was a milestone record for Pearl Jam though.
-It was an eclecticism of punk, grunge, folk rock ballads, and a slight flirtation of the avant-garde.
-“Immortality,” is powerful form of lyrical prose embroidered into the carefully bottled eruption of mellow constraint and hardened energy; McCready shines once again with the Stevie Ray Vaughan-esque roughness he adds to the song.
+Many say that their 1994 record Vitalogy is their best, and that may very well be the case, but we’re not here to make those kinds of judgments; it was a milestone record for Pearl Jam though.
+It was an eclecticism of punk, grunge, folk-rock ballads, and a slight flirtation of the avant-garde.
+“Immortality,” is a powerful form of lyrical prose embroidered into the carefully bottled eruption of mellow constraint and hardened energy; McCready shines once again with the Stevie Ray Vaughan-esque roughness he adds to the song.
 Some have construed the song as being about Kurt Cobain, which Vedder has denied, but that’s the great thing about music: people can interpret it in different ways.

 Continuing on into Vitalogy territory, Nothingman proved to be a spontaneous genesis for the band’s emotional wingspan.
 The music was written by Jeff Ament and lyrics courtesy of Vedder.
 Its message is one of resounding beauty, with the overall melody that ensnare like an evocative boa constrictor; it’s a song about holding on to the ones you love, because it could all disappear until there’s nothing left.